 Long before Dilantin and Phenobarbital, there was epilepsy.
 And herbal remedies.

-Of course, these herbal epilepsy remedies are NOT substitutes to anti-seizure medications but are more like a supplementary support.
+Of course, these herbal epilepsy remedies are NOT substitutes to anti-seizure medications but are more like supplementary support.
 Most of them work by preventing a seizure and other symptoms of epilepsy.
 (NYU Langone Medical Center estimates that 20 percent of people taking prescription drugs also use herbs.)

 A natural emollient that penetrates the surface layers of the skin, making it softer and more supple.
 The effects of externally applied castor oil can be enhanced through the use of a “castor oil pack” — a piece of wool flannel saturated with the oil and applied to the body.
-Use of a pack allows the greatest penetration in a specific area of the body.
+The use of a pack allows the greatest penetration in a specific area of the body.
 The application of heat further increases this penetration, allowing the oil to better impart its qualities to the body.

 Omega-3 Fatty Acids: